cloudfoundation-community/cloudfoundation.org/docs/maturity-model/compliance/centralized-audit-logs.md

 ## Why centralized audit logs?

-Audit Logs ensure are records of what actions were performed by whom.
+Audit Logs are records of what actions were performed by whom.
 A centralized audit log stores audit logs from all cloud tenants.

 The audit logs we need to store here cover interactions with the cloud API.
 A common example would be answering the question “who deployed and configured this specific Cloud Function?”.
 This is important to balance the freedom given to teams: “We let you deploy your own workload, but we will be looking over your shoulders”.